msgtn/r0b0/README.md

 ## TODO
 ### Software
-- [ ] event:callback is 1:1 - need to enable 1:many
-- [ ] Arduino
-  - [ ] Need to upload StandardFirmata to arduino first
-- [ ] Check if underscores in namespaces are fine
 - [ ] Loopback events - events to self?
   - [ ] Maybe best to restrict to one gadget per name - make it explicit
   - [ ] Just use new gadget configs as necessary